NadimRifaii/Next.js_HelloWorld/baby_steps/info.md

     # next js automatically creates layout.tsx to render the page.tsx component
   }
   ## Nested routes{
-    . we can nest folders
+    . we nest folders
   }
+  ## dynamic routes{
+    .
+Every page in the app router receives route parameters as a prop }
 }